 Since most manipulation tactics are emotional, you can always use logic to counter them.

 Note that it requires a greater level of engagement from you.
-So you should reserve this method only for people that are the closest to you.
+So you should reserve this method only for people who are the closest to you.

 A manipulator will often use some biased emotional reasoning to manipulate you.
 For example, they might say something like: